Skip to content

 API Endpoints

-All soul endpoints require admin role.
+All profile endpoints require admin role.

 Query Parameters for List